Corruption in Bhutan: International ranking

-Bhutan ranked 18th out of the 180 countries listed in Transparency International's 2024 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.
-Bhutan's 2024 score of 72, on a scale from 0 ("highly corrupt") to 100 ("very clean"), is an improvement over the previous score of 68, which Bhutan held from 2018 to 2023.
-For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 44 and the worst score was 16.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Bhutan ranked 18th out of the 182 countries listed in Transparency International's 2025 Corruption Perceptions Index, where the country ranked first is perceived to have the most honest public sector.
+Bhutan's 2024 score of 72 and 2025 score of 71, on a scale from 0 ("highly corrupt") to 100 ("very clean"), are an improvement over the previous score of 68, which Bhutan held from 2018 to 2023.
+For comparison with regional scores, the best score among those countries of the Asia Pacific region that appeared in the Index (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, Vietnam) was 84, the average score was 45 and the worst score was 15.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).